Creativity-Freaks/CF_TechLab/CONTRIBUTING.md

 # Contributing to CF TechLab

 Thanks for your interest in contributing!
-This project powers a dynamic marketing + innovation platform (React + Express + Prisma).
-The guidelines below help keep quality, consistency, and forward compatibility.
+The project now runs as a **frontend + Supabase (DB/Storage) + Edge Functions** stack (the previous custom Node / Express / Prisma backend was intentionally removed for a lean serverless architecture).
+These guidelines keep quality, security, and velocity high.

 ---